waytohealth/victor-hugo/site/content/releasenotes/lens-analytics-full-release.md

 * Programs can clearly define how participant accounts are created in advanced settings.

 ![](/images/uploads/advanced_usersettings.png "Advanced settings showing account creation pathways")

+## There's a lot more coming
+We will continue to enhance the platform as we learn more from our customers.
+Future releases slated include natural language understanding, improved enrollment and EHR integration and much more.
+Stay tuned!